-MEN AND WOMEN
+MEN & WOMEN

-- Two piece matching suit
+- Two-piece matching suit

 - Shirt/blouse with collar

 - Smart shoes

-- V-neck jumper under jackets in cold weather
+- V-neck jumper can be worn under jacket in cold weather

-- Stud earrings in earlobe(s) only no more than two studs in each earlobe
+- Studs in ear lobe(s) only.
+No more than two studs in each ear lobe.

 - Compulsory for men: Tie/bow-tie